 Campaign development team

-- Filmmaker: Edgar Hagen
+- Director: Edgar Hagen

 - Producer: Pascal Trächslin, Cineworx Filmproduktion